2025–26 Dundee F.C. season: Scottish Premiership

 Dundee will play against Aberdeen, Celtic, Dundee United, Falkirk, Heart of Midlothian, Hibernian, Kilmarnock, Livingston, Motherwell, Rangers and St Mirren in the 2025–26 Premiership campaign.
 They will play each team three times, twice at home and once away against half of the teams, and once at home and twice away against the other half.
 Following this, they will be split into either a top or bottom group of six depending on their position after 33 games, where they will play each team in their group once.
+The post-split fixtures were announced on 7 April 2026.